 DEKRA discuss how more and more companies want to know how to combine business success with sustainable, environmentally compatible behaviour.
 They show, in fact, responsible action is no obstacle to growth, but almost always an opportunity to increase resource efficiency and stand out from the competition.

-DNV GL Business Assurance describe how an ISO 14001 certificate proves that your environmental management system has been measured against a best practice standard and found compliant.
+DNV Business Assurance describe how an ISO 14001 certificate proves that your environmental management system has been measured against a best practice standard and found compliant.
 The certificate is issued by a third party certification body/registrar, such as DNV Business Assurance, and proves that you are actively minimising the environmental impacts of your company’s processes, products, and services.

 Intertek‘s auditing and certification services will provide you with third-party verification of your organization’s green initiatives and improvements.
 Intertek’s experienced auditors will help you work systematically to lower energy and raw materials use, reduce waste and pollution, and mitigate risks of accidents and emergency situations.
 Your business will not only be greener, it will also be more efficient and productive.